stevenleeg/Macgrab/readme.markdown

 Well why not?
 I love programming and especially in Python!
 Most of my inspiration for making this project in particular was my dissaproval ofTinyGrab's latest release: 2.0.
 For some reason, they decided it would be best to use links to a webpage rather than the original image, which was a minor inconvenience to me as I like to embed screenshots directly into emails.
 Since I had some free time, I figured it'd be fun to write a small alternative to TinyGrab in python and learn a thing or two about pyobjc and the imgur API.

 ## Using macgrab
+Before starting, make sure you're on a mac and have installed the pycurl library.
+In most cases, this is as easy as running `easy_install pycurl`.

-Download the latest revision of Macgrab from the github repository by running the following command in the directory you'd like to store the application.
+Now that we have that out of the way, go ahead and download the latest revision of Macgrab from the github repository.
+You can do this by running the following command in the directory you'd like to store the application:

     git clone git://github.com/stevenleeg/Macgrab.git